RadioLeagueOfAmerica/website/README.md

 # Current Site is Using Spectral Hugo Template
-Front Page text etc. is in config.toml
+Front Page text etc. is in hugo.toml

 ## Spectral